Catrobat/LunaAndCatTutorialGame/README.md

 In order to access The Magic Word you need to download Catrobat from the App Store.
 The next step is to make a Catrobat account.
 When you have the account, you search for the user TODO on the Catrobat website.
-The Magic Word is listed on the user’s page.
+The Magic Word is listed on the userâ€™s page.
 The final step is to download The Magic Word.

 Another option is to can dowload the (file name) from github and copy it onto your adroid phone.